OVS0127/Stock-Price-Trend-Prediction/README.md

 #### ***VIII.
 Direction for our next Phase***<br />
 Currently, our implementation of feature engineering and random forest method met our expectation and proved that we are on the right track.
 However, we have several more aspects to consider before we reach a final conclusion.
 The high accuracy was probably due to a correct feature chose instead of applicable to every case.
 Therefore, here are several points we would like to list out.<br />
-1.We would like to further test and configure to determine the correlation thresholds between different column features.
-Also, we are considering using tools to visualize the correlation, including SNS's heat map under Exploratory Data Analysis.
+1.We would like to further test and configure to determine the correlation thresholds between different column features, and simultaneously, considering the possibility of adding dimensions including variance or moving average, etc. Also, we are considering using tools to visualize the correlation, including SNS's heat map under Exploratory Data Analysis.
 Hopefully it would boost accuracy.<br />
 2.Overfitting to one or specific sets of data can be detrimental when generalizing the result to other companies.
 Continuous cross-validation(using different methods, such as kfold), and training with more data with augmentation is required in our next phase.<br />
 3.If possible, we could try out on different methods and compare the effectiveness, including multiple linear regression and forecasting, or deep learning, to see if any stage could overperform ultimately.<br />